gabrielacorona/compilador-concha/README.md

 ## Primer avance
 In this first revision we implemented the Lexical/Syntactical analysis of our language, introducing the Tokens and Grammar used to parse the syntax of any program written in Concha in the file 'concha.py' .
 Additionally, the railroad diagrams are attached in this repository that display graphically the BNF grammar we designed for our programming language.

+## Segundo avance
+In this second revision we implemented the function directory as well as the symbol table used to identify variables written in the language.
+We used Transformer interface from Lark library to generate an AST from the syntax that will be compiled.

 ## Example of program written in Concha
 ```python
 programa miPrimerPrograma : var ab, bb, bc : entero;